matmerr/kubectl-vmss/README.md

 | `--tail`          | `logs`, `acn logs`                          | Number of log lines to show (0 = all)      | `0` (all)             |
 | `--previous`      | `logs`                                      | Show logs from previous container instance | `false`               |
 | `-a, --all`       | `get pods`                                  | Show all containers including exited       | `false`               |

+## How It Works

+1. Given a pod name, uses `kubectl` to find the node it is scheduled on.
+2. Reads the node's `spec.providerID` to extract the VMSS coordinates (subscription, resource group, scale set, instance ID).
+3. Runs commands on the node via `az vmss run-command invoke`, so you can inspect the host even when the API server can't reach the node or when pods are in CrashLoopBackOff.

+For the `cilium` subcommand, the plugin mounts the cilium container image via `ctr`, then uses `nsenter` to run the binary inside the pod's network namespace — no running container required.